aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to FLATOPC on Android via Java" h2="Convert MHTML to FLATOPC in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML (MIME HTML) is a web page archive format used to save web pages in a single file.
+It is a combination of HTML code and resources like images, audio, and video.
+It is used to save webpages for offline viewing.
+FLATOPC is a file format used to store documents in an open XML format.
+It is used to store documents in a single file, which can be opened and edited in any text editor.

+<h2>How Aspose.Total helps for mhtml to flatopc conversion</h2>
-You can integrate MHTML to FLATOPC conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
+Integrating MHTML to FLATOPC conversion feature in mobile apps can be done by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
+First, you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
+This API provides the capability to convert MHTML to PDF, XPS, TIFF, JPEG, PNG, and other image formats.
 Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to FLATOPC.
+This API provides the capability to convert DOC to PDF, XPS, TIFF, JPEG, PNG, and other image formats.

+Aspose.Total for Android Java package is a suite of APIs that provides the capability to manipulate documents, images, and other file formats.
+It includes APIs for PDF, Word, Excel, PowerPoint, and other file formats.
+It also provides the capability to convert MHTML to DOC and DOC to FLATOPC.
+The APIs are easy to use and can be integrated into any mobile app.
+They are also highly reliable and secure.

+In conclusion, Aspose.Total for Android Java package provides the capability to integrate MHTML to FLATOPC conversion feature in mobile apps.
+It includes APIs for PDF, Word, Excel, PowerPoint, and other file formats.
+It also provides the capability to convert MHTML to DOC and DOC to FLATOPC.
+The APIs are easy to use and can be integrated into any mobile app.
+They are also highly reliable and secure.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}